 Most medical autoclaves can fit on a counter or set like a washing machine in the corner of a room.
 Industrial autoclaves can be the size of a room, semi-truck, or airplane, depending on their function.
 Though users may be interested in eliminating contaminants, the main concern is developing a well-sealed product that will not deteriorate or disassemble during use.

 Research and development may use an autoclave to test a concept that requires a pressured environment.
 In this case, contaminants need to be eliminated so that they do not influence the final results.
 Strict safety standards have been established for this use of industrial autoclaves because of the possible dangers and hazards.

 Multiple scientific tests have determined the necessary time and temperature for proper steam sterilization used in the exposure phase.
 The time for industrial use is set by engineers who have determined the interval needed for the product.
-The periods of exposure vary with size, shape, weight, density and composition of the load.
+The periods of exposure vary with the size, shape, weight, density, and composition of the load.
 Other factors come into play depending on the type and size of the autoclave.
-Treatment of large industrial autoclaves have to meet exacting standards with specified cycle time frames.
+Treatment of large industrial autoclaves has to meet exacting standards with specified cycle time frames.

 The size and capacity of the autoclave will depend on how it will be used.
 In a dental office, an autoclave may sit on a countertop to sterilize small packs of instruments.
 An immediate-use sterilizer may be located near an operating room where it is available to process 1-3 trays of instruments at a time.
 Most healthcare facilities have large autoclaves in a separate Sterile Processing Department (SPD), which can process 1520 trays of instruments per cycle or up to 625 lbs. of instruments depending on the size of the autoclave.